Skip to content

 2. TypeScript check - tsc --noEmit

-4. CodeRabbit review - AI code review (non-blocking)
+3. CodeRabbit review - AI code review (non-blocking)

 Remote (GitHub Actions CI)

-1. frontend-test - Full Jest test suite
+1. e2e-full-test - Full Playwright suite

-3. security-scan-dependencies - npm audit, pip-audit, Trivy
+2. security-scan-dependencies - npm audit, pip-audit, Snyk

-4. docker-build - Validates Docker images build
+3. docker-build - Validates Docker images build + Trivy scans

 GitHub Pro Features Used